-Standard Evidence: Updated Planning tool: Field Experience Performance and Participation Assessment (FEPPA) aligned to current TPEs embedded in Program Standards How does the program select sites for clinical experience that reflect socioeconomic and cultural diversity?
+Status Standard Evidence: Updated Planning tool: Field Experience Performance and Participation Assessment (FEPPA) aligned to current TPEs embedded in Program Standards How does the program select sites for clinical experience that reflect socioeconomic and cultural diversity?
 Excerpt from MOU: The EMPLOYER must ensure that the District Intern has opportunities for field experiences that allow him/her to observe and/or participate in the instruction of students other than his/her regular assignment.
 District Interns must have access to a student body with at least 10% comprised of each of the following: ELLs, students with disabilities, and students from low socio-economic background.
 These field experiences must be in the subject area of the District Intern's credential and coordinated in collaboration with the PROGRAM.
 How does the program ensure that the clinical sites have a fully qualified site administrator?
 MOU link in FSE MS SS PS Responses on page 25 does not show MOU with "fully qualified site administrator" as a responsibility of the district.
 See MOU (updated organization-wide, April 2019) stating the following: Page 2 A. ii.
-Site Administrator: Ensures that a qualified Site Administrator is in place and possesses a current, appropriate administrative-level credential." and this requirement will be validated by the Coordinator of Field Experience.
-B. CRITERIA FOR SCHOOL PLACEMENTS CLINICAL SITES (SCHOOLS) SHOULD BE SELECTED THAT DEMONSTRATE COMMINITED TO COLLABORATIVE EVIDENCE-BASED PRACTICES AND CONTINUOUS PROGRAM IMPROVEMENT, HAVE PARTINERSHIPS WITH APPROPRIATE OTHER EDUCATIONAL, SOCIAL, AND COMMUNITY ENTITIES THAT SUPPORT TEACHING AND LEARNING, PLACE STUDENTS WITH DISABILITIES IN THE LEAST RESTRICTIVE ENVIRONMENT (LRE), PROVIDE ROBUST PROGRAMS, REFLECT TO THE EXTENT POSSIBLE SOCIOECONOMIC AND CULTURAL DIVERSE TIDENTS ARE REQUIRED TO HAVE VARIOUS EXPERIENCES WITH DIVERSE STUDENTS OF AND COMMUNITY ENTITIES THAT SUPPORT TEACHING AND LEARNING, PLACE STUDENTS WITH DISABILITIES IN THE LEAST RESTRICTIVE ENVIRONMENT (LRE), PROVIDE ROBUST PROGRAMS AND SUPPORT FOR ENGLISH LEARNERS, REFLECT TO THE EXTENT POSSIBLE SOCIOECONOMIC AND CULTURAL DIVERSITY, AND PERMIT VIDEO CAPTURE FOR CANDIDATE REFLECTION AND TPA COMPLETION.
+Site Administrator: Ensures that a qualified Site Administrator is in place and possesses a current, appropriate administrative-level credential." and this requirement will be validated by B. CRITERIA FOR SCHOOL PLACEMENTS CLINICAL SITES (SCHOOLS) SHOULD BE SELECTED THAT DEMONSTRATE COMMITMENT TO COLLABORATIVE EVIDENCE-BASED PRACTICES AND CONTINUOUS PROGRAM IMPROVEMENT, HAVE PARTNERSHIPS WITH APPROPRIATE OTHER EDUCATIONAL, SOCIAL, AND COMMUNITY ENTITIES THAT SUPPORT TEACHING AND LEARNING, PLACE STUDENTS WITH DISABILITIES IN THE LEAST RESTRICTIVE ENVIRONMENT (LRE, provide ROBUST PROGRAMS AND SUPPORT FOR ENGLISH LEARNERS, REFLECT TO THE EXTENT POSSIBLE SOCIOECONOMIC AND CULTURAL DIVERSITY, AND PERMIT VIDEO CAPTURE FOR CANDIDATE REFLECTION AND TPA COMPLETION.
 CLINICAL SITES SHOULD ALSO HAVE A FULLY QUALIFIED SITE ADMINISTRATOR.
+This is addressed in the MOU: